 Every business has problems that come and go, however there’s often a few that tend to hang around year after year because they’re linked to some of the bigger challenges of the industry itself.

 In this article, I want to talk about problems just like this.
-Specifically, the top 10 problems every resin flooring installer has to deal with.
+Specifically, the top 10 problems every epoxy flooring business has to deal with.

 These haven’t changed much in the 20+ years I’ve been doing resin flooring – they were there when I first started, and they will probably still be there for some time yet.
 By identifying these problems and why they exist, however, we can hopefully take some very early steps to help resin flooring installers find a solution.